 4. Grand Canyon National Park

 Grand Canyon National Park was the second most-visited national park in 2018, so it goes without saying that it can get pretty busy, especially during peak months.
-Winter, however, is not the peak time and the crowds will be much more managable, allowing you to better enjoy the park.
+Winter, however, is not the peak time and the crowds will be much more manageable, allowing you to better enjoy the park.
+While the North Rim closes in the winter, the South Rim remains open.

 Weather in the park is about as unpredictable as it is in Bryce Canyon.
 Temperatures range from 14 to 44 degrees on average, and you may experience snow, rain, and sun all in the same day.
 Be prepared for the season, and you can have a great time in the park.